section-engineering-education/engineering-education/content/articles/graph-cycle-detection-c#/index.md

 ### Conclusion

 From this article, we have been able to cover in-depth, DFS traversal.
 It is the best algorithm used to detect a cycle in a graph.
 It is an important concept especially when one finds themselves having to apply it.
-I hope this article has made that concept clear.
+I hope this article has made the concept of cycle detection on graphs clear.

 Happy coding!!